artnc/personal-website/src/blog/_posts/2015-04-10-page-turner.md

 tags: ["linux", "music"]
 comments: true
 ---
 Nearly all of my sheet music is in PDF.
-I'm usually too <span style="text-decoration:line-through">lazy</span>&nbsp;<span style="text-decoration:line-through">cheap</span> environmentally friendly to print it out, and sadly there are only so many notes that can fit on a screen.
+I'm usually too ~~lazy~~ ~~cheap~~ environmentally friendly to print it out, and sadly there are only so many notes that can fit on a screen.
 My playing has typically been littered with impromptu rest measures that occur when I reach for the mouse to scroll down.

 Last night I hacked together a little program that allows you to send PageUp and PageDown keypresses by tilting your head.
 For now, it runs only on Linux and detects only human faces.